 Many business coaching companies sell a “system” that will supposedly deliver a business that generates a million dollars of profit every year.
 Those systems are often well thought through, well presented and well worth looking into, but they rarely work, at least not by themselves.
 The reason they don’t work is that Change, business Change or personal Change, is never about systems and knowledge.
 Just like we all know the system for losing weight (eat less, and exercise more), most of us business owners already know most of what we need to know to Change our businesses.

-Becoming that kind of business owner, who builds that kind of business, doesn’t happen overnight.
+Becoming that kind of business owner, that kind of leader, who builds that kind of business, doesn’t happen overnight.
 You can’t flick a switch and suddenly become that person.
-Change is a Journey, an adventure, a process.
+Change is a Journey, an adventure, a process of growth.
 It takes time and commitment, and nobody can know, on forehand, what your adventure is going to look like or what the outcome of your Journey is going to be.
 Every business owner has his or her own Journey to make, and every Journey is different.
-(Read more about what famous entrepreneur Richard Branson can teach us about the Journey of Change)

 The one thing we can be sure of is this: